tolgarecep/interpretable-ml-book/manuscript/02-interpretability.md

 You can zoom in on a single instance and examine what the model predicts for this input, and explain why.
 If you look at an individual prediction, the behavior of the otherwise complex model might behave more pleasantly.
-Locally, the prediction might only depend linearly or monotonously on some features, rather than having a complex dependence on them.
+Locally, the prediction might only depend linearly or monotonically on some features, rather than having a complex dependence on them.
 For example, the value of a house may depend nonlinearly on its size.
 But if you are looking at only one particular 100 square meters house, there is a possibility that for that data subset, your model prediction depends linearly on the size.
 You can find this out by simulating how the predicted price changes when you increase or decrease the size by 10 square meters.